llefebure/un-general-debates/README.md

 make create_environment
 ```

-This will create a `virtualenv` or `conda` environment.
+This will create a Python3 `virtualenv` or `conda` environment (if `conda` is available).
 Next, activate the environment.
 With `conda` (what I'm using) this is:

 ```
 conda activate un-general-debates
 ```

 Finally, install the requirements with the following command.
 Note that this uses `pip` behind the scenes.
-You may want to install some of the requirements manually.
-For example, `tensorflow` or `tensorflow-gpu` if you have a GPU available.
+There are some packages that are not easily pip installable, so this command won't install everything.
+Look at the commented section in `requirements.txt` for packages that you should install manually.
 ```
 make requirements
 ```